Home Recipes Juicy Weber Q Roast Lamb with Garlic and Rosemary

 What is the roasting temperature on a Weber Q?

-If you have an iGrill 2 meat thermometer, then this will be easy for you to monitor.
+If you have a meat thermometer, then this will be easy for you to monitor.

-To successfully achieve a juicy Weber Q roast lamb, you need to maintain the temperature between 190°C to 230°C at all times.
+To successfully achieve a juicy Weber Q roast lamb, you need to maintain the temperature between 190°C and 230°C at all times.
 Or 375°F to 450°F.

-You should also make sure to keep the Weber out of the wind and the elements, as this will cause it to struggle to maintain its correct temperature.
+You should also keep the Weber out of the wind and the elements, as this will cause it to struggle to maintain its correct temperature.

 Can I roast vegetables in a Weber Q?